jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (b) in the case of an equality of votes, does not have a casting vote (and therefore the act or question is defeated and the status quo is preserved).
 (8) The Minister may issue guidelines to regional councils concerning the requisite knowledge and skills of those persons to be appointed under subsections (2)(d) to (i) and (3)(c) to (h).
 (9) Despite subsection (1), 2 or more adjoining regional councils may establish a single regional transport committee under this section, in which case, subsections (2) to (8) apply with all necessary modifications.
-(10) If a regional transport committee is established under subsection (9), any reference in Part 2 of this Act to a regional council is to be read as a reference to each of the regional councils that have established the committee.
+(10) If a regional transport committee is established under subsection (9), any reference in Part 2 to a regional council is to be read as a reference to each of the regional councils that have established the committee.
-(11) If the area of a territorial authority (other than a territorial authority in the Auckland region) falls into the regions of more than 1 regional council, the territorial authority must decide (after consulting the relevant regional councils) which regional transport committee to join.
+(11) If the area of a territorial authority (other than a territorial authority in the Auckland Region) falls into the regions of more than 1 regional council, the territorial authority must decide (after consulting the relevant regional councils) which regional transport committee to join.
 (12) If subsection (11) applies, and a territorial authority fails to decide to join a regional transport committee, the Minister must direct the territorial authority to be represented by a particular regional transport committee.
 (13) If subsection (11) applies, the regional land transport programme and regional land transport strategy prepared by the regional transport committee that it joins applies to the entire area of the territorial authority.
 (14) For the purposes of subsection (11), region—
-  (a) has the same meaning as in the Local Government Act 2002; but (b) means, in relation to Auckland, the Auckland region as defined in the Local Government (Auckland) Amendment Act 2004.
+  (a) has the same meaning as in the Local Government Act 2002; but (b) means, in relation to Auckland, the Auckland Region as defined in the Local Government (Auckland) Amendment Act 2004.
 (15) Nothing in this section or in sections 106 and 107 applies to the Auckland Regional Council or to Auckland's regional transport committee.

 ### 106 Functions of regional transport committee